No Car, Getting to and From the Islands, 1: Water

 Bellair Airporter (SeaTac to Interstate 5 Corridor + Anacortes Ferry):

-Bellair Airporter is slightly less expensive than the Island Airporter at $57 round trip from SeaTac or downtown Seattle to the ferry terminal at Anacortes, and the service operates several times a day including some holidays but not the major holidays.
+Bellair Airporter is slightly less expensive than the Island Airporter at $57 round trip and around $35 one way from SeaTac or downtown Seattle to the ferry terminal at Anacortes, and the service operates several times a day including some holidays but not the major holidays.
 There is also the option of starting at a number of other locations along the route rather than just at the SeaTac airport (unlike Island Airporter).
-Many, many different communities are included from Seattle all the way north to Bellingham and by special arrangement Blaine.
+Stopping off points are in communities from Seattle all the way north to Bellingham and by special arrangement Blaine.
+Note that some trips do not stop in some communities.

 Note that the prices listed are both one way and round trip, so that it can look expensive if you don't look at their price sheet correctly.